Thank you for your generous donations, which make our work possible! Our ongoing projects are:

 Mother House

-The “Mother House,” as it is affectionately known, is CSN’s registered residential childcare facility and is home to 18 of the most vulnerable children in Drimiopsis and their caregivers.
-CSNS is committed to raising funds to pay the orphanage’s operational costs.
-Ongoing costs include meals, wages for a manager and 2.5 house mothers, wages for two groundsmen, medical and school costs, staff development, and other needed resources.
+The “Mother House,” as it is affectionately known, is CSN’s registered residential childcare facility and is home to 19 of the most vulnerable children in Drimiopsis and their caregivers.
+CSNS is committed to raising funds to pay the orphanage’s ongoing operational costs, which include meals, wages for a manager and 2.5 house mothers, wages for two groundsmen, medical and school expenses, staff development, and other needed resources.

 CSNS fundraising contributed significantly to the erection of the building, which includes two dormitories (one for boys, the other for girls), a kitchen, dining room, meeting room, laundry, showers, toilets, storage, and office space.
 To learn more about the history and building of the Mother House, please visit the “News” section of the website.